Uncover the best things to do in Asheville with kids, including outdoor activities, museums, and farms. Meet a dinosaur, zipline, and sit in a plane.

 Learn about the railway history of WNC, and hop aboard some of the old train and trolley cars.

-Plus, if you’re searching for seasonal kids’ activities in Asheville, you’ll find fall-themed events, as well as a Jungle Bell Trolley Ride in December, complete with hot chocolate, cookies, and a visit from Santa.
+Plus, if you’re searching for seasonal kids’ activities in Asheville, you’ll find fall-themed events, as well as a Jingle Bell Trolley Ride in December, complete with hot chocolate, cookies, and a visit from Santa.

 Craggy Mountain Line | 111 Woodfin Ave, Asheville, NC 28804